|

 Square Knots (ASK) create a net-like pattern

-seen in many Macrame projects, so it's
+seen in many Macrame projects.
+It's considered

-considered the most
+the most

 important of all the basic knots.